plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 There are two choices for how to handle coarse-to-fine optimization: `'together'` or `'separate'`.
 In `'together'` (recommended), we start with the coarsest scale and then gradually add each finer scale (thi sis like blurring the objective function and then gradually adding details).
 In `'separate'`, we compute the gradient with respect to each scale separately (ignoring the others), then with respect to all of them at the end.

-If our model meets the above requirements, then we can use the [`MetamerCTF`](plenoptic.synthesize.metamer.MetamerCTF) class, which uses this coarse-to-fine procedure.
+If our model meets the above requirements, then we can use the {class}`MetamerCTF <plenoptic.synthesize.metamer.MetamerCTF>` class, which uses this coarse-to-fine procedure.
 We specify which of the two above options are used during initialization, and it will work through the scales as described above (and will resume correctly if you resume synthesis).
 Note that the progress bar now specifies which scale we're on.

 ```{code-cell} ipython3
 met = po.synth.MetamerCTF(